prsolans/box-base-demo/README.md

 1. Change to the proper folder: `cd localboxdemo`
 2. Install the dependencies: `npm install && npm update`

+NOTE: `npm` refers to Node Package Manager, and helps build our environment.
+If you have trouble with Step 2.2, you may need to install/update NodeJS and XCode.
+For more information...
+Google it.

 ### Step 3: Create your Box application
 You need to connect to a Box app that you create in the Dev Console.
 1. Create a "Custom App"